periph/gohci/README.md

 ```

 Edit it based on your needs.
 Run again and it will start a web server.
 When
-`sci` is running, updating `sci.json` will make the process quit.
-It is assumed
+`gohci` is running, updating `gohci.json` will make the process quit.
+It is
-that you use a service manager, like systemd.
+assumed that you use a service manager, like systemd.

 ### OAuth2 token